leopoldodonnell/uses-stored-procedures/README.md

 Extends ActiveRecord with the ability to use SQL Stored Procedures in Rails.

-While stored procedures are *not the Rails way* they are an occasional project necessity.
+So, you really need to use stored procedures in your Rails application.
+This gem extends ActiveRecord with a class method to add to your models or services.
+Sure stored procedures are *not the Rails way* they are an occasional project necessity.
 Your reasons may stem from a need to integrate with a legacy database with built-in business rules, or a need to improve performance where other avenues have been exhausted (given available project time).
 If you need this, *you know who you are*, I don't need to tell you why.

 ## Version